While She Sleeps: So What? (2018–2020)

-Sleeps Society (2020–present)
+Sleeps Society (2020–2023)

 On 15 October 2020, the band released the first single and title track "Sleeps Society" along with an accompanying music video.
 That same day, the band announced that their fifth studio album Sleeps Society would be released on 16 April 2021.
 They also revealed the album cover and unveiled their new members subscription service called Sleeps Society via the Patreon platform.
 Through the service, fans can contribute and subscribe with monthly donations to the band, and in turn contributors will have access to exclusive perks such as merchandise, secret shows, early access to tickets, podcasts, play throughs, tips, and more.

 On 7 February 2021, the band released the second single "You Are All You Need", which debuted on Daniel P. Carter's BBC Radio 1's Rock Show.
 At the same time, the band revealed the official track list of the album.
 Guitarist Sean Long commented about the track: "We somehow managed to inject enough personal inspiration from each member for it to completely embody 'the Sleeps sound' with ease."
 On 18 March, one month before the album release, the band released the third single "Nervous" featuring Simon Neil of Biffy Clyro and its corresponding music video.
 On 19 April, the band shared that the album Sleeps Society would not be able to officially chart as they chose to sacrifice this to be able to keep paying their touring crew.
 On 14 April 2022, the band released the fourth single "Eye to Eye" while also announcing the deluxe edition of the album which was released on 3 June.
 At the same time, the band officially revealed the album cover and the track list, which included the previously released single "Fakers Plague".

+Self Hell (2023–present)

+On 13 September 2023, the band released the first single and title track "Self Hell" along with an accompanying music video.
+That same day, the band announced that their sixth studio album Self Hell would be released on 29 March 2024.
+On 7 December, the band unveiled the second single "Down" featuring Alex Taylor of Malevolence.
+On 14 February 2024, the band premiered the third single "To the Flowers" and its corresponding music video.
+On 21 March, one week before the album release, the band released the fourth single "Leave Me Alone".

 Musical style and influences

 While She Sleeps' musical style has often been described as metallic hardcore (hardcore punk-leaning metalcore) by reviewers.
 They have cited Thrice, Slipknot, Foo Fighters, Underoath, Refused, Comeback Kid, Gallows and Alexisonfire as musical influences.
-The band's sound typically features heavily down-tuned guitars, thick bass tones, screamed vocals and fast-paced drumming – occasionally complemented by melodic guitar tones and piano interludes.
+The band's sound typically features heavily down-tuned guitars, thick bass tones, screamed vocals, singing and fast-paced drumming – occasionally complemented by melodic guitar tones and piano interludes.
 When questioned about the progression between their second EP The North Stands for Nothing and their 2012 studio album This Is the Six, guitarist Welsh said that they have not changed their sound drastically, saying "it's super heavy but then it's melodic too".